Sam Mangubat: Early life

 Mangubat was born on December 21, 1990, and raised in Calamba, Laguna, Philippines.
 His father, Wilfredo Mangubat, is a pastor of a Christian church in Santo Tomas, Batangas, whereas his mother, Crisanta (Santi) Marbella-Mangubat, is a housewife and a former City Municipal Administrative Officer.
-He is the eldest of five siblings—the other four are Jedidiah, Jonathan, Divine Faith, and Catherine Anne.
+He is the eldest of five siblings—the other four are Jedidiah, Jonathan, Divine Faith, and Anne Catherine.
 Mangubat claimed in his social media account that even at an early age of two, he had already been showing a penchant for singing.
 He attended secondary school at Jesus Is Lord Colleges Foundation, Inc., where he graduated valedictorian.
 He finished Digital Arts and Design in Malayan Colleges Laguna.

 Career

 Mangubat started out as a freelance photographer and videographer.
-During this period, he started to create and upload cover songs on YouTube, Reverbnation, and SoundCloud.
+During this period, he started to create and upload cover songs on YouTube, ReverbNation, and SoundCloud.
 Right after college, he worked as a call center agent but he left after four months because the nature of the work tends to burn him up.
 Sometime during this period, he also became an English tutor to children.
 As he continued being a freelance photographer and videographer, he did some stints on directing and editing music videos for David DiMuzio.
 These videos have collectively accumulated millions of views on YouTube.
 As he kept uploading more cover performances, he gradually gained followers and eventually got discovered by several companies such as a Karaoke company which offered him singing job in Karaoke training.

 Some of Mangubat's other notable activities include the following: co-writing original songs for albums of XLR8 and myPhone; directing several commercial music videos such as Kris Angelica's debut single "Nasaan Ka Na" (which he has also written); recording jingles and directing several television advertisements; participating in Elements Music Camp, an annual national singing and songwriting camp; performing on Evolution of Music, a birthday concert of his colleague; co-writing, performing, and directing the music video of the song "Apoy" (with Geo Ong); joining a roster of performers for promotions of commercial products and benefit concerts such as the myPhone-sponsored One Heart.
 One Beat.
 One Voice. in Smart Araneta Coliseum; and establishing his own independent video production house Dreamzone Productions.
 Mangubat also auditioned on The Voice of the Philippines, but he was rejected at the initial stages of the screening process.

 In early 2015, Mangubat became one of the regular performers in Club Se7en in Dubai, U.A.E.
 He continued uploading new covers to his YouTube channel featuring his fellow club singers and musicians.
-After one and a half year, he left the job and decided to return to the Philippines to try some new ventures.
+After one and a half-year, he left the job and decided to return to the Philippines to try some new ventures.